Program Contact: Tracy Wall 203-582-8212 or Ken Kosior 203-582-3931

 • Use of communication and sensory skills to accurately elicit information including a patient history and other information necessary to effectively evaluate a client or patient’s condition.

-• Accurate perception of nonverbal information and cues in interpersonal encounters.
+• Accurate perception of non-verbal information and cues in interpersonal encounters.

-Motor Skills: Students must possess sufficient fine and gross motor skills necessary such that they are able to obtain adequate information from a physical therapy exam and provide effective interventions to patients of all ages, sizes and genders.
+Motor Skills: Students must possess sufficient fine and gross motor skills necessary such that they are able to obtain adequate information from a physical therapy exam and provide effective interventions to patients of all ages, sizes, and genders.
 The student must demonstrate the physical ability to sufficiently move a patient and self around varying work environments, on various surfaces, and to and from different levels.
 Students must possess adequate motor ability to respond efficiently and effectively in emergency situations.

 Examples of specific motor skills include but are not limited to: